Personal Injury Lawyers

 (803) 667-4810

 Any injury can change your life, but few are more devastating than brain injuries.
 Depending on the nature of the injury, your family, career, and overall quality of life may be permanently affected.
 You may not be able to work and require extensive care and treatment.
-When these injuries happen due to negligence, lives are changed forever – and the responsible parties must be held accountable.
+When these injuries result from negligence, lives are changed forever – and the responsible parties must be held accountable.

 That’s where we come in.
 The South Carolina brain injury lawyers at Johnson + Johnson Attorneys at Law know what it takes to get justice for brain injury victims.
 Our attorneys – brothers Kevin and Steven Johnson – were born and raised in Lexington, and we take our community’s safety seriously.
 If you’ve been badly hurt, schedule your free consultation with an attorney who cares today.